 Best Basic Number Board Game

 We all remember the Chutes and Ladders game.
-Hasbro is putting a preschooler-friendly touch on it by using vibrant colors and fun characters.
+Hasbro puts a preschooler-friendly touch on it by using vibrant colors and fun characters.

 It’s all about reaching the 100 square.
 Players must spin the spinner for their next move, but watch out for those slides.
 Along the way, your child can practice number recognition and get a bit competitive.

 This is one of those games where everyone wants to join in.
-Still, a few parents say that young children might have trouble concentrating for a whole game.
+Still, a few parents say that young children might have trouble concentrating for a whole game or may need assistance counting forward or backward — especially with the higher numbers.
 This suggests it’s better suited for older preschoolers.

 Product Specs